“Dr. Baxter, I don’t think she’s breathing!”

 “Like that would be a tragedy,” muttered Hilton.

-Dr. Baxter eventually returned with Nurse Simpson, a kind-faced, middle-aged woman who spent several minutes checking my pulse.
+Dr. Baxter eventually returned with Nurse Simpson, a kind-faced, middle-aged woman who spent several minutes pressing two fingers against my wrist.

 “Wow.
-Thank goodness for that nursing degree or you’d never figure that out” I said when she assured my peers that I had a steady pulse.
+Thank goodness for that nursing degree or you’d never figure that out” I said, listening to her assurances of a steady pulse.

-I followed them down the hallway as he carried me to the nurse’s office.
-He laid my unconscious body down on a cot.
+I followed them down the hallway as he carried my unconscious self to the nurse’s office.
+He laid me down on a cot, gripping my waist a few seconds longer than necessary.

-“Her mother’s on her way,” said Nurse Simpson.
+“Her mother’s on her way,” said Nurse Simpson, placing a thermometer in my mouth.

-“Genius deduction.
+“Genius deduction, sir.
 You should be a detective,” I replied, sarcastically.

-“No. The students were taking a test and the next thing I knew, she was on the floor.
+“No,” he said, shaking his head.
+The students were taking a test and the next thing I knew, she was on the floor.
 She’s a bit thin.
-Maybe she hasn’t been
+Maybe she hasn’t been eating.”

 “Oh, because all thin girls must be starving themselves, doctor?”
 I said, sitting on the edge of the cot.

 Their conversation was interrupted by a dark-haired woman in her late thirties rushing into the room.
-Her hands were stained with dried paint.
-Panting heavily, she clutched her side.
+Her hands were stained with dried paint, indicating that she was in the middle of a session.

-“I rushed to get Nurse Simpson as soon as it happened.
-I wouldn’t want your daughter in any danger, Mrs. Byrne,” said Dr. Baxter, making no attempt to keep his eyes on her face.
+"I rushed to get Nurse Simpson as soon as it happened.
+I wouldn’t want your daughter in any danger, Mrs. Byrne,” said Dr. Baxter, his eyes blatantly straying lower than her face.

 “Is it possible to vomit in your sleep?”
 I asked, repulsed.

-My mother smiled.
+My mother grinned.
 “Thank you very much, Dr. Baxter.
-I know it must not be easy to deal with Tessa’s…incidents.”
+I know it must not be easy to deal with Tessa’s...incidents.”

 “It’s no trouble at all and please, call me Brendon.”